bookiza/bookiza.old.docs/_posts/2018-07-26-structure.md

 ```

 ## Manuscript
-As an author or maker, most of your time creating the book will be spent inside the `manuscript` folder.
+As an author or the book maker, most of your time creating will be spent inside the `manuscript` folder.
 Here you'll see a directory for each page of the book with a number appended to its foldername, like so: `page-1`, `page-2`, `page-3`… and so on until page-2N.

-Inside each page directory, you'll find a file called `body.html` and `style.css`.
-Additionally, you can also add a `scripts.js` and `head.html` file inside each page if you need to apply additional components or page specific style on a given page.
-Bookiza will process and combine all the [components of a page](https://bubblin.io/docs/structure.html) and render it on your book.
+Then, inside each page directory, you'll find files named `body.html` and `style.css` that go into composing the given page.
+Additionally, you can also sprinkle some javascript on page using a `scripts.js` file and head resources using a `head.html` file if at all that is necessary.
+Bookiza will pick-up,  combine and generate the page using the [components](https://bubblin.io/docs/structure.html) specified and render it on your book.

 See how to use [preprocessors]({{ site.baseurl }}{% link _posts/2018-07-26-preprocessors.md %}) instead of plain markup and style by altering Bookiza's mode.